allyyyyyyyyyyy/INF2009Group34/README.md

 3. vosk - Used for listening to the driver and converting audio input into text
 4. pyaudio = Used for listening to the driver
 5. paho.mqtt.client = Used for recieving and sending messages between components
-6. threading = Used for starting and ending Fatigue Detection Loop

 ### How its done